ihucos/plash/README.md

 Congratulation you absolved the Simple Tutorial.
 Your personal identification token is: `adfjk3s9hh`.
 Use it to prove your participation.

-## Use Case: Standartized Development environment
+## Use Case: Joint Development environment

 When developing software together with other develoeprs, for example in the context of a company it might make sense to standartize how the developed